andrealommen/PHY309/lectures/PotentialWorkEnergy.md

 You can see how it goes right - the integral gives you a -1, but then the potential has a minus sign in it, so it's positive again.

 So let's put some things together here.
-Gauss' law aka
+Gauss' law, aka
 $$
 \oint \vec{E} \cdot d\vec{a} = \frac{1}{\epsilon_0} Q_{\rm encl}
 $$